mapninja/Earthsys144/docs/announcement_week07_assignments_spring_2026.md

 ## Submission Checklist

-- A single ZIP or PDF bundle containing the required deliverables (see rubric link below).
+- Submit the required deliverables as directed on Canvas.
 - For the web map: include the live URL and make sure the map loads points from the public Google Sheet using the JSONP workflow.
-- For geocoding: include the cleaned input file and the geocoded output (CSV or GeoJSON).
+- For geocoding: submit the final geocoded CSV from OpenRefine and a map layout showing the geocoded points.
 - For the XYZ tiles: include the Earth Engine script link, all printed XYZ URL(s), and a QGIS layout PDF showing the Earth Engine layer(s), layer order, opacity, and pasted XYZ URL(s).
+No legend is required for Earth Engine XYZ image tiles.
-- For Tree Labeling: submit the required postfire and prefire label outputs described in Lab 04.
+- For Tree Labeling: upload two unzipped GeoJSON files separately, one postfire and one prefire, as described in Lab 04.
+Complete the first 4 suitable grid cells from your random sample.
 Additional completed suitable cells may count for bonus credit.

 ## Rubric